dialogtekgeek/AVSD-DSTC10_Official/baseline/README.md

 ## Audio Visual Transformer-based AVSD@DSTC10 Baseline System:
    Please get it from [HERE](https://github.com/ankitshah009/AVSD-DSTC10_baseline)

-The baseline system for AVSD@DSTC10 are included in the following paper (ICASSP2022 submitted):
+The baseline system for AVSD@DSTC10 are included in the following paper (ICASSP2022 under review):

 The samples for reasoning are shown [HERE](https://dialogtekgeek.com/AVSD_DSTC10/reasoning_viewer_sample.pdf)

     @article{shah2021audio@ICASSP2022,
-        title={Audio-Visual Scene-Aware Dialog and Reasoning using Audio-Visual Transformers with Joint Student-Teacher Learning}, author={Shah, Ankit P and Geng, Shijie and Gao, Peng and Cherian, Anoop and Hori, Takaaki and Marks, Tim K and Roux, Jonathan Le and Hori, Chiori}, journal={ICASSP2022 submitted},
+        title={Audio-Visual Scene-Aware Dialog and Reasoning using Audio-Visual Transformers with Joint Student-Teacher Learning}, author={Shah, Ankit P and Geng, Shijie and Gao, Peng and Cherian, Anoop and Hori, Takaaki and Marks, Tim K and Roux, Jonathan Le and Hori, Chiori}, journal={ICASSP2022 under review},
         year={2022}
     }